 Supporting Small Businesses During COVID-19

 The first week in May typically celebrates National Small Business Week, where we recognize and celebrate the small businesses in our area and their contributions to our economy.
 Unfortunately, like so many other events, National Small Business Week has been postponed until further notice by the Small Business Administration due to this disease.
-It is unfortunate because in the wake of COVID-19, small businesses in my hometown of Jacksonville, Florida and all around the United States, really do need our support.
+It is unfortunate because in the wake of COVID-19, small businesses in my hometown of Jacksonville, Florida and all around the United States do need our support.

-COVID-19 and the ensuing shut down and social distancing measures have ground many areas of the economy to a near halt and undoubtedly devastated many small businesses.
+COVID-19 and the ensuing shut down shutdown and social distancing measures have ground many areas of the economy to a near halt and undoubtedly devastated many small businesses.
 By one report, roughly half of small businesses had enough cash to last only 27 days if they stopped bringing in revenue.
-Whether by coincidence or not, exactly 27 days after Florida’s April 3rd stay at home directions, Governor Ron Desantis signed a decree laying out steps for phase 1 of re-opening the economy.
+Whether by coincidence or not, precisely 27 days after Florida’s April 3rd stay at home directions, Governor Ron Desantis signed a decree laying out steps for phase 1 of re-opening the economy.
 As the lights come back on in local shops and restaurants, here are a few ways you can help our Northeast Florida businesses:

 Find Farmers to Support

-When I am pushing the shopping cart down poorly stocked aisles at the grocery store it’s hard to believe that farmers are having a tough time selling their crops, eggs, and milk, but that is the case.
+When I am pushing the shopping cart down poorly stocked aisles at the grocery store, it’s hard to believe that farmers are having a tough time selling their crops, eggs, and milk, but that is the case.
 A lot of farmers sell to restaurants and schools, not grocery stores.
 As demand has shifted, farmers are having to face the possibility of destroying their crops.
 We can help by buying directly from the farm.
 Search and follow local farms on Facebook as they announce dates and locations where they will be selling their produce.
 You-pick days at farms are also great healthy outdoor activities for families.